sm-da/my-awesome/README.md

 - [lobehub/lobe-chat](https://github.com/lobehub/lobe-chat) - 🤖 Lobe Chat - an open-source, high-performance chatbot framework that supports speech synthesis, multimodal, and extensible Function Call plugin system.
 Supports one-click free deployment of your private ChatGPT/LLM web application.
 - [luooooob/create-my-awesome](https://github.com/luooooob/create-my-awesome) - Github Actions for automatically generating the personal awesome list from all of the repositories you starred.
 - [mckaywrigley/chatbot-ui](https://github.com/mckaywrigley/chatbot-ui) - An open source ChatGPT UI.
-- [measuredco/puck](https://github.com/measuredco/puck) - The self-hosted drag and drop editor for React.
+- [measuredco/puck](https://github.com/measuredco/puck) - The visual editor for React.
 - [microsoft/WebTemplateStudio](https://github.com/microsoft/WebTemplateStudio) - Microsoft Web Template Studio quickly builds web applications using a wizard-based UI to turn your needs into a foundation of best patterns and practices
 - [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox and WebKit with a single API.
 - [microsoft/prompt-engine](https://github.com/microsoft/prompt-engine) - A library for helping developers craft prompts for Large Language Models